- 4 Bedrooms

 - Private vacation home

 Industrial chic to entertain an entire family, play billards, appreciate the outdoor fire pit, gourmet kitchen, 2 living rooms.
-Extensive living areas, one upstairs and one downstairs and of course who does not adore a game of pool.
-Buzzing eateries, gorgeous beaches, mintues from all things Charleston.
+Grand living areas, one upstairs and one downstairs and of course who does not adore a game of pool.
+Buzzing eateries, enchanting beaches, mintues from all things Charleston.
 Minutes to Wholefoods and some of the best tacos that Charleston has to offer.
 Beach access to Charleston County Beaches for complimentary parking and Charleston State park for hiking and gator watching.
 Centrally located between Folly and James Island.
 Each bedroom has fine linens, private bath and private balacony.
 Giant windows showering in bright light for morning sunraises and evening sunsets.

 About the Area